 This is a path of renewal and a most satisfying life.

 I offer counselling in The Garden Room, Ffrith, Wrexham and nature therapy in Wrexham while walking in the woods or sitting by a fire.
 Each individual therapeutic relationship can be tailored through the contracting session to suit the needs of the client.
 The focus of the sessions can develop and change as trust and confidence grows in each other.

 I have taught clients how to light their own fire, use an axe to chop their own wood and use old technology to create a spark, all this so we can sit with the warmth of the fire while discussing their issues.
 This has proved to be a truly empowering and transformative experience, all enhancing the overall experience of self development.

-James Kendall: Forest School Leader, Social Forester and bushcraft instructor.
+James Kendall: Bushcraft Instructor, Social Forester and Forest School Leader.

 Roger Saxby: Physiotherapist and accredited to lead Breathworks Mindfulness for Health & Mindfulness for Stress Courses.
 Practitioner of Mindfulness in a Woodland Setting.

-Kay Ribbons-Steen: Trained as a Ranger in environmental conservation, Forest School Leader, Social Forester and have worked for a number of years in Eco-Therapy and trained in Mindfulness in a Woodland Setting.
+Kay Ribbons-Steen: Trained as a Ranger in environmental conservation, Forest School Leader and Social Forester, having worked for a number of years in Eco-Therapy and trained in Mindfulness in a Woodland Setting.
 Ambassador for the National Autistic Society, and autism awareness speaker.